Final defendants in Alaska corruption case plead guilty

 | ANCHORAGE, Alaska

-Former state Representative Vic Kohring pleaded guilty to one charge of conspiracy to commit bribery for federal government programs and former state House Speaker Pete Kott pleaded guilty to one bribery count in separate proceedings.
+Former state Representative Vic Kohring, 53, pleaded guilty to one charge of conspiracy to commit bribery for federal government programs and former state House Speaker Pete Kott, 62, pleaded guilty to one bribery count in separate proceedings.

 "I think we need finality," U.S. District Court Judge Ralph Beistline said when sentencing Kott.
 "I recognize the need to put this long state nightmare to an end."